i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-webfont/README.md

 ## How it works
-The webfont module adds the [webfont-webpack-plugin](https://github.com/itgalaxy/webfont-webpack-plugin) to the flamingo-carotene webpack config.
+The webfont module adds the [webfont-webpack-plugin](https://github.com/itgalaxy/webfont-webpack-plugin) to the Flamingo Carotene webpack config.
 With that done the webpack plugin is doing its job whenever the webpack compiler runs.